Simon-dl/Synthetic_QA_Generator/README.md

-# Synthetic Question-Answer dataset generator
+# Synthetic Question-Answer Dataset Generator

 How this works: